harshkgh/Amproutes-/README.md

 # Amproutes-
 Project regarding Product Management Course
-•	Led the product development of an EV charging solution, to achieve a 90% reduction in emergency response time for charging.
-•	Created a scalable business model integrating portable charging with ride-sharing businesses, targeting a 75% market share.
-•	Orchestrated partnership with major rideshares platforms, developing a marketing campaign reaching 55% of target customers.
-•	Worked as CMO for the designing of a comprehensive market strategy targeting 10% YOY growth in multiple cities of the USA.
+Led the development of an EV charging solution, achieving a 90% reduction in emergency response time, and formulated a scalable business model integrating portable charging with ride-sharing services to capture a 75% market share.
+Established partnerships with major ride-sharing platforms, implementing a marketing campaign that reached 55% of target customers.
+As Chief Marketing Officer, designed a comprehensive market strategy targeting 10% year-over-year growth across multiple U.S. cities.